Chess Tutor

 Bg4

-The black player is pressuring a little bit more squares than its opponent.
+The black player is pressuring more squares than its opponent.
 The black pieces are timidly approaching the other side's king.
-Black has a total relative pin advantage.
-Black has a slight overloading advantage.
+Black has a relative pin advantage.
+These pieces are hanging: Black's queen on d5, the rook on a8, the rook on h8, the pawn on b7, the pawn on c7, the pawn on g7, the bishop on g4, the rook on h1.
 The knight on e2 is pinned shielding a piece that is more valuable than the attacking piece.
-The bishop on f1 is overloaded defending more than one piece at the same time.
-Overall, 4 heuristic evaluation features are favoring White while 9 are favoring Black.
+Overall, 7 evaluation features are favoring Black.

 🎉 Let's do this!